Recommended Protein Intake for Athletes

 - Assists in the building and repairing of tissue

-- It is a key building block for cartilage, bone, skin, muscle, and even blood
+- It is a key building block for cartilage, bone, skin, muscle tissue, and even blood

 - It helps to create enzymes and hormones